tiendung/tamedu/README.md

 ## How to show Glide image autoscale to target width?

-Set override(1200) to scale image to fit widescreen phone screen
+NOW: Set override(1200) to scale image to fit widescreen phone screen

 LATER: need to find widget width to override(size) the image

 ### How to play audio from an url?